vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 2023-09-20 to 2023-09-23, I skipped jogging, strength exercises, as well as other exercises to keep my breathing needs to a minimum.

+## 2023-09-24: halved run, with running both ways

+I had limited time for my run as I needed to return for a meeting.
+So I did a half-run, but ran both forward and back, so that my total distance run was similar to the usual distance.